Collect Sosreport in OpenShift 4

 -rw-------.
 1 root root 11M Aug 8 10:00 /host/var/tmp/sosreport-ip-10-148-204-82-02444698-2019-08-08-jnsdcyp.tar.xz

-• And outside the container (and due to the scc that the container was executed) the sosreport is located into the /var/tmp/ folder of our RHCOS node:
+- Outside the container (due to the SCC under which the container was executed), the sosreport is located in the /var/tmp/ folder of our RHCOS node:

 # ll /var/tmp/sosreport-2019-08-08-jnsdcyp.tar.xz